HowardHan99/codesignbot/docs/PROJECT_ARCHITECTURE.md

 ## Overview

 This project implements a voice recording and transcription system that integrates with Miro for collaborative design work.
 The system processes spoken design decisions and responses, evaluates their relevance to existing design decisions, and creates sticky notes in Miro frames to visualize the design thinking process.
+It also includes an Agent Memory system for persisting and retrieving contextual information using vector search capabilities.

 ## Directory Structure